Paula Bennett says Winston Peters should stump up for Crown's legal costs over failed court action

 "But you can't go casting shadows over other people and cost the taxpayer literally hundreds of thousands of dollars."

-The Crown costs for fighting the case, not only for Bennett and Tolley but also public service bosses Brendan Boyle and Peter Hughes, are estimated to be more than $500,000.
+The Crown costs for fighting the case, not only for Bennett and Tolley but also public service bosses Brendan Boyle and Peter Hughes, are estimated to total more than $1 million.

 Costs in the case were reserved and Bennett said it was up to the Crown to decide whether it wanted to recover any legal costs.